Mesothelioma in Canada

-Mesothelioma in Canada is an ongoing problem, as the country once led the world in mining and exporting asbestos.
-The mines are now closed, and the government has put regulations to protect workers and residents from asbestos.
-Because of the long latency period, the number of mesothelioma deaths in Canada continues to rise despite these protections.
+Mesothelioma in Canada is an ongoing public health problem.
+Canada once led the world in mining and exporting asbestos.
+Despite the closing of the mines and a nearly total ban on asbestos, the number of mesothelioma deaths in Canada continues to rise.

 Facts about Mesothelioma and Asbestos in Canada